mesosphere/dcos-docs-site/pages/services/spark/2.6.0-2.3.2/quickstart/index.md

 ## Next steps

 - To view the status of your job, run the `dcos spark webui` command then visit the {{ model.techShortName }} cluster dispatcher UI at `http://<dcos-url>/service/spark/` .
-- To view the logs using the Mesos UI, see `http://<your-master-ip>/mesos`.
+- To view the logs, see the documentation for [Mesosphere DC/OS monitoring](https://docs.mesosphere.com/1.12/monitoring/logging/).
 - To view details about your {{ model.techShortName }} job, run the `dcos task log --completed <submissionId>` command.